ryanmcnally93/footballProject/README.md

 ### Unfixed Bugs

-1. Give Tactics CardMap ability to add captain changing, and add a player view button (Broken link for now)
+1. Add a player view button (Broken link for now)
+2. Add Captaincy and fake link to tactics page and firstTeam page
-2. Make UsersMatch go to tactics or confirm selection before going to MatchFrames
+3. Make UsersMatch go to tactics or confirm selection before going to MatchFrames
-3. Update Bugs
+4. Update Bugs
-4. Write tests
+5. Write tests
-5. Add some images to pages / decorate some things or work on match logic
+6. Add some images to pages / decorate some things or work on match logic

 ### Responsive Design